kangli914/pycharm/README.md

   KeyError: 'c'
   ```

+  2. Access the value using _get(key, default[option])_ without KeyError with default value.

-  If we want to access a value without risking a KeyError, we can use the dictionary _get_ method.
-By default if the key does not exist, the method will return None.
-We can pass it a second value to return instead of None in the event of a failed lookup.
+  - Use the dictionary _get_ method to access a value without risking a KeyError
+  - By default if the key does not exist and default value is not set (optional), get method will return __None__.
+  - We can pass it a second value to be returned instead of None in the event of a failed lookup.

   ```
   a={"a":1, "b":2}
+  # return None (default) if key does not exit and no default value is set
   print(a.get("c"))
   None

   value = mydict.get(key, default_value)
+  # returned value when key does not exist and default value is set
   print(a.get("c", "defaultvalue"))
   defaultvalue